About OpenCrime

 Important Notes

-• Crime statistics reflect reported crimes, not all crimes that occur.
-Many crimes go unreported.
+• Reported vs actual crime: Crime statistics reflect reported crimes, not all crimes that occur.
+The Bureau of Justice Statistics estimates roughly half of violent crimes and about a third of property crimes go unreported.

-• The FBI cautions against using crime data to rank or compare communities.
-Crime rates are influenced by many factors including population density, economic conditions, climate, policing practices, and reporting methods.
+• Rankings can be misleading: The FBI cautions against using crime data to rank or compare communities.
+Crime rates are influenced by many factors including population density, economic conditions, climate, policing practices, demographics, and reporting methods.
+Use comparisons as one data point, not the whole story.

-• There is a gap in national estimates between 2017–2020 due to the FBI's transition from the Summary Reporting System (SRS) to the National Incident-Based Reporting System (NIBRS).
+• NIBRS transition gap: There is a gap in national estimates between 2017–2020 due to the FBI's transition from the Summary Reporting System (SRS) to the National Incident-Based Reporting System (NIBRS).
+NIBRS captures far more detail about each incident.

-• Rates are calculated per 100,000 residents using the population figures provided in the FBI data.
+• Rate calculations: Rates are calculated per 100,000 residents using the population figures provided in the FBI data.
+This allows fair comparison between cities of different sizes.

 No Paywalls, No Ads